 CSIRO partnership is delivering research and development to support next generation low emission energy technologies.

-An examination of uranium in Australian export thermal coals intended for industrial, scientific and research audiences.
+An examination of zinc in Australian export thermal coals intended for industrial, scientific and research audiences.

 21 July 2010 | Updated 14 October 2011

 Trace elements in coals may be associated with specific minerals or with organic 'coaly' matter.

 The sources of trace elements include biological material (plants, algae and bacteria) that is the precursor of the coaly material, water in the peat swamp and mineralogical material washed or blown into the swamp.